vedb/pupil_recording_interface/docs/reading.rst

         eye1_normal         (time, cartesian_axis) float64 nan nan ...
 0.1646 0.9797
         gaze_confidence_3d  (time) float64 0.8787 0.8769 0.9233 ...
 0.9528 0.9528

-:py:func:`get_test_recording` downloads and caches a very short example recording and returns the path to the cached folder. ``gaze='recording'`` tells the function to load the recorded gaze data.
-The dataset contains the following
-arrays:
+The gaze dataset contains the following arrays:

 * ``eye``: the eye data that produced the mapping, 0 for eye 0 (usually right), 1 for eye 1 (usually left), 2 for binocular mapping